TITLE 77: PUBLIC HEALTH

 1) All orders for medications to be given shall be dated and signed by the client's health care professional.

-2) All orders for medications shall contain the name of the drug, dosage, frequency, method, and route of administration, and permission from the prescribing professional if the client, the client's family, or both are to be taught to give medications.
+2) All orders for medications shall contain the name of the drug, dosage, frequency, method, and route of administration, and permission from the prescribing health care professional if the client, the client's family, or both are to be taught to give medications.